peasead/elastic-container/README.md

 ```

 1. Confirm you would like to open the app
-2. Select ok whene prompted to provide Docker with privileged access
+2. Select ok when prompted to provide Docker with privileged access
 3. Enter your password
 4. Close or minimize the Docker app